 Upcoming Talks

-Our monthly meetings take place at the Clifton Centre, Ashdene Road, and start at 7:30pm.
+Our meetings take place at the Clifton Centre, Ashdene Road, and start at 7:30pm.
+No meetings are held in January, July and August.

 Below is a list of our upcoming talks, but for more information please contact: Mrs Sally James (Treasurer) on 01869 243804 or email: sallyjames46@hotmail.com